Remove sensitive content

 - Diners Club

-Please note that in specific situations, some strings of numbers may be recognized as the proper credit card numbers although they are not.
-Furthermore, such situation may take place in regards to, e.g. personal name records (PNR) in the database of a computer reservation system (CRS) or the technical parameters of devices.
+In certain situations, some strings of numbers may be wrongly recognized as credit card numbers, for example when a message contains e.g. personal name records (PNR) from a database of a computer reservation system (CRS) or technical parameters of devices.

 Remember to click the Submit changes button located on the Administration Panel's ribbon to apply your changes.